CDT mile 2433.3, miles hiked 25.2

-The pass was Lewis and Clark pass and Meriwether Lewis used the pass on July 7, 1806 on his return from Oregon.
+The pass was Lewis and Clark pass and Meriwether Lewis used the pass on July 7, 1806, on his return from Oregon.
 We learned that this pass and the road it has are over 6,000 years old and was used by natives to travel to the plains to hunt buffalo and also to access the PNW for trading.
-It’s pretty awesome to think of how many places I have trekked by foot like Lewis and Clark in the same area as them, maybe I was born a few hundred years to late because I for sure would of loved to have been on that expedition of discovery.
+It’s pretty awesome to think of how many places I have trekked by foot like Lewis and Clark in the same area as them, maybe I was born a few hundred years too late because I for sure would have loved to have been on that expedition of discovery.

-We left the spring late in the afternoon and began our next climb a good 1100′ feet but since the temperature was getting cooler it was pleasant climb.
+We left the spring late in the afternoon and began our next climb a good 1100′ feet but since the temperature was getting cooler it was a pleasant climb.
 We descended into a canyon and since it was 7:30 decided to cook dinner and then hike a mile or two on.

 We sat eating dinner talking about life, talking about the hike so far and the fun times I had in New Mexico.
-After dinner we packed up and started up out last climb until we reach benchmark ranch tomorrow for a resupply.
-As we were waking I looked over about 150 yards and thought man that stump looks like a bear, right when I said, “is that a bear” the silvery grizzly turned and ran up the hill across from us, good response it ran away, bad news for us it ran over the top of the hill we were climbing.
+After dinner, we packed up and started up out the last climb until we reach benchmark ranch tomorrow for a resupply.
+As we were walking I looked over about 150 yards and thought man that stump looks like a bear, right when I said, “is that a bear” the silvery grizzly turned and ran up the hill across from us, good response it ran away, bad news for us it ran over the top of the hill we were climbing.

 We found a small grove of trees and immediately started getting our shelters up.
 I have my new gossamer gear the one and it sets up in a flash.
 I threw all my gear in it, sorted out my smellable items to go into my ursack and went and found a dead tree to tie it too away from my tent.
 I crawled into my tent right as the storm was coming onto the ridge a 1/4 mile away.

-For the next 45 minutes Tatu Jo and I laid in our shelters as the sky opened up with spectacular lightening, thunder, rain and huge winds.
+For the next 45 minutes, Tatu-Jo and I laid in our shelters as the sky opened up with spectacular lightning, thunder, rain and huge winds.
 I must say my new tent did great and I am very impressed by it.
 Not only did it hold up to the wind and rain but besides some driving rain coming under the vestibule it kept me dry and warm.
 I sure am glad I have this shelter for this last push it has way more room than my mld duomid and is easier to set up.
 This might not seem like much to you at home but when you have about a minute to deploy your home for safety a tent that is easy to set up and has full coverage is a true luxury.

 Well that’s about it for tonight.
 The countdown is really starting to get to us. benchmark tomorrow signifies the next to last resupply and the fact we finally saw a bear means that our entrance to the grizzly gauntlet has started.